influxdata/community-templates/gcp_monitoring/README.md

 Provided by: [bonitoo.io](.)

-**Display data from Google Cloud Monitoring -- formerly Stackdriver -- using the Cloud Monitoring API v3.**
+**Display data from Google Cloud Monitoring -- formerly Stackdriver -- using the Cloud Monitoring API v3.
+There are three dashboards in this template.**

-1. MySQL database hosted in Google Cloud SQL
+1. The CloudSQL dashboard -- displays metrics of MySQL database hosted in Google Cloud SQL.
-2. The Compute dashboard provides deeper insight into the GCP compute services provided by GCP Stackdriver.
+2. The Compute dashboard -- it provides deeper insight into the GCP compute services provided by GCP Stackdriver.
-3. HTTPS LoadBalancing dashboard monitors network load balancing in the cluster.
+3. The HTTPS LoadBalancing dashboard monitors network load balancing in the cluster.

-Dashboard examples
+##### Dashboard examples

 ![GCP Monitoring Cloud SQL](img/gcp-monitoring-cloudsql.png)
 ![GCP Monitoring Compute](img/gcp-monitoring-compute.png)